Modeling Leidenfrost levitation of soft elastic solids

-Equation~\eqref{eq:Reynolds} expresses continuity: the pressure gradient under the solid establishes a Poiseuille flow with mass flux $\sim (\rho/\eta) h^3 \nabla P(r)$, where $\eta$ and $\rho$ are the viscosity and density of the vapor.
+Equation~(\ref{eq:Reynolds}) expresses continuity: the pressure gradient under the solid establishes a Poiseuille flow with mass flux $\sim (\rho/\eta) h^3 \nabla P(r)$, where $\eta$ and $\rho$ are the viscosity and density of the vapor.
 This flux is balanced by a Leidenfrost source term $-\kappa \Delta T/ L h(r)$, describing conduction-dominated evaporation from the solid's underbelly~\cite{sobac_leidenfrost_2014}.
 Here, $\kappa$ is the vapor thermal conductivity and $L$ is the latent heat of vaporization.
 The materials parameters in Eq.~\eqref{eq:Reynolds} define a typical force scale within the vapor layer, $\Pi_0\equiv\kappa \Delta T \eta/ L\rho$~\cite{dupeux_self-propelling_2013} [see Eq.~\eqref{eq:HertzianHeight}].
 Nondimensionalised by the~elastogravitational force scale $E^3/(\rho g)^2$, $\Pi_0$ represents the elastic analog of the evaporation number found in liquid Leidenfrost physics~\cite{sobac_leidenfrost_2014,sobac_erratum_2021}.
 Using $\Pi_0$, Eq.~\eqref{eq:Reynolds} can be rearranged so that the source term is simply $-\Pi_0/h(r)$.

 For a steady gap height, integrated vapor pressure must balance the total weight $F$ of the solid.
 If the pressure $P$ acts over a lateral length scale $l$ characteristic of the solid's underbelly, we have the scaling $F\sim Pl^2$.
-A scaling analysis of the lubrication equation~\eqref{eq:Reynolds} relates $P$, $l$, and gap height $h$ as $P \sim \Pi_0 {l^2}/{h^4}$.
+A scaling analysis of the lubrication equation Eq.~\eqref{eq:Reynolds} relates $P$, $l$, and gap height $h$ as $P \sim \Pi_0 {l^2}/{h^4}$.
 Using this pressure relation in the total force balance gives

 For a given load $F$, Eq.~\eqref{eq:ForceBalance} specifies $h$ in terms of an unknown lateral scale $l$.
 The crucial question is then: what is the correct choice of $l$?
 We postulate that there are two choices of $l$, giving two possible gap height scaling laws.
-The ratio of these two length scales will define $\lambda$.
 The first choice is for a completely rigid sphere, neglecting elasticity: $l_\mathrm{S}=\sqrt{h R}$~\cite{skotheim_soft_2004}.
-Using this choice in Eq.~\eqref{eq:ForceBalance} yields a gap height $h\sim\sqrt{\Pi_0/ F} R$.
-Taking the load to scale with the volume, $F\sim R^3$, we re-derive the height scaling law for rigid spheres, $h\sim R^{-1/2}$.
-This scaling applies whenever geometric deformation can be neglected~\cite{celestini_take_2012}.
-Intuitively, balancing an increasing radius $R$ (i.e., an increasing weight) requires more vapor flux, and so the solid must sit closer to the heated surface.
+Using this choice in Eq.~\eqref{eq:ForceBalance} recovers the height scaling for rigid spheres, $h\sim\sqrt{\Pi_0/ F} R$.
+This scaling applies whenever geometric deformation can be neglected~\cite{celestini_take_2012, sobac_erratum_2021}.